Generate a list of samples that we want to analyse

 Looping across all samples

 Assume now that we want to run our cleaning step on all samples.
-A loop would be a natural to do this and we can do the following:
+A loop would be a natural way to do this.
+If you want to learn more about loops go here.
+In our case we could do the following:

 # Generate a dummy output file that exists